giannan-mods/giannan-trek/README.md

 ## Features

-1. Increased difficulty: Enemies are now much tougher, while still being somewhat manageable.
-The objective is to make it so avoiding conflict is often times the best option available to you, making the game world feel more dangerous.
-To revert these changes, in case you don't want them, do as follows.

-- Delete the file named Enemies.json in www/data_Hard
-- Rename the file EnemiesOG.json to Enemies.json

-2. Scenario Mode: Adds a new option to the Randomizers dialog at the start of the game, called Scenario Mode.
+1. Scenario Mode: Adds a new option to the Randomizers dialog at the start of the game, called Scenario Mode.
 It includes different ways of starting a new game, focused on role-playing.
 As of now there are three options.

 - The party has been made into maids by Yterre (skips the Yterre storyline).
 - The party has been made into puppets by Samona (skips the Samona fight)
 - The party is in debt and has to pay it off at Rokkas slut bar (this one is a bit more elaborate).

+2. Party takeover: Some party members are now able to wrestle control of the party from Lilina.
+The party member in control decides if and when to surrender, and determines where the party will end up after a Bad End.

 3. Toggle options: Adds a new option to the Randomizers dialog at the start of the game, with configurable changes.
 These will generally also make the game more difficult.

 - Limit fast travel to only work between places with Fast Travel Points.